 Amazon Explores Having Its Drones Provide 'Home Surveillance' For Customers

 Going on vacation and want some extra security around your home?
-Someday in the future, you may be able to call Amazon's surveillance drones.
+Someday you may be able to call Amazon's surveillance drones.

 The Seattle tech giant is moving closer to making that scenario a real possibility after winning approval from federal officials this month for a patent for "home surveillance" drones.

-Company officials stress that the plan is still in its infancy, but the patent papers describe a future in which Amazon customers order drones to hover around a home and scan for things like a garage door left open, a broken window, graffiti or a fire.
+Company officials stress that the plan is still in its infancy, but the patent papers describe a future in which Amazon customers order drones to hover around a home and scan for things such as a garage door left open, a broken window, graffiti or a fire.

 As Amazon envisions, a customer can have a package delivered by drone and then instruct the unmanned aerial vehicle to conduct a "surveillance action," the authors of the patent wrote.